rsriramiyengar/EPAi3-session7-rsriramiyengar/README.md

-# Readme File for Assignment for Session 7 - Functional Parameter
+# Readme File for Assignment for Session 7 - Scopes and Closures
 ### Created by Sriram Iyengar
 ## Session 4 - Functional Parameter
 - Global and Local Scopes